radhikap18/guides/headless-access.md

 $ ls /dev/tty*
 ```

-If a device is detected, you will see one of the following (or similar):
+If a device is detected, you will see a long list of devices.
+One of these devices should be recognized as the following (or similar):

 ### Linux: